 During the anchovy study, researchers showed that there is a strong correlation between the “breathability” of the ocean water and the abundances of Northern Anchovy found in a particular area.
 The water’s “breathability” was calculated using a recently developed, anchovy-specific metabolic index that’s designed to measure the temperature-dependent availability of dissolved oxygen in relation to the species’ oxygen needs.

-The anchovy work is part of an ongoing, four-year study to develop a similar, species-specific metabolic index for each of 13 commercially and ecological important California Current species, then apply the indices to explore how their habitats will be squeezed by reduced oxygen availability.
+The anchovy work is part of an ongoing, four-year study to develop a similar, species-specific metabolic index for each of 13 commercially and ecologically important California Current species, then apply the indices to explore how their habitats will be squeezed by reduced oxygen availability.

 The study is a collaboration of the University of Washington, University of California, Los Angeles and SCCWRP.